35 Similes for Slow – As Slow as a Snail

 Meaning: Glaciers are massive and move at an incredibly slow pace, making this simile a way to describe something moving at a glacial speed.

-• Example Sentence 1: “Her response to the proposal came as slow as a glacier, leaving us in suspense.”
+• “Her response to the proposal came as slow as a glacier, leaving us in suspense.”

 Other Ways to Say: